intelsdi-x/snap-plugin-processor-statistics/README.md

 ### Installation
 #### Download plugin binary:

-You can get the pre-built binaries for your OS and architecture at Snap's [Github Releases](https://github.com/intelsdi-x/snap/releases) page.
+You can get the pre-built binaries for your OS and architecture from the plugin's [GitHub Releases](https://github.com/intelsdi-x/snap-plugin-processor-statistics/releases) page.
+Download the plugin from the latest release and load it into `snapd` (`/opt/snap/plugins` is the default location for Snap packages).

 #### To build the plugin binary:
 Fork https://github.com/intelsdi-x/snap-plugin-processor-statistics